5 Day Glacier Challenge

 After hiking, we drive further south to the Two Medicine area of Glacier.
 We’ll camp in the East Glacier area.
 The campsite may be primitive on this final night, and showers may not be available.

-Day 5 – Two Medicine Area, via Dawson-Pitamakan
+Day 5 – Two Medicine Area, via Dawson-Pitamakin

-If you’ve read much about the best hikes in Glacier, then you’ve definitely heard about Pitamakan Pass and Dawson Pass, commonly called Dawson-Pitamakan.
+If you’ve read much about the best hikes in Glacier, then you’ve definitely heard about Pitamakin Pass and Dawson Pass, commonly called Dawson-Pitamakin.
 Today’s hike will traverse the Continental Divide between these two incredibly beautiful alpine passes.
 This is a 18.9 mile loop hike and an amazing way to top off your Glacier Challenge.

 Today’s short option is to Scenic Point and back, for a total of 7.6 miles.